Intermediate Screen Acting

 Extends actors in their script understanding and script analysis.
 Actors work with breath and punctuation to identify character tone, rhythm and dynamic through a scene.
 Actors work with character briefs, scripts and plays to practice and develop their scene study skills

-LEVEL 3 (Industry Focus*)
+YEAR 3 (Industry Focus)

 Draws on Filmbites extensive casting experience to aid students in developing industry level skills they can apply to the audition process.
 Actors extend their application of script analysis, physicality and choices and practice reflection, critique, and redirection.